yaohong010/heart-disease-analysis/README.md

 ## Project OUTCOME

-Built a tree-based model for heart disease detection with **86%** accuracy.
+Built tree-based models for heart disease detection with **84%** accuracy.

 Listed below is a graph demostrate how the decision tree works when fitting the model.